How much is registration, how much do I need to fundraise, and what does it include?

 Do I need to be a serious hiker to do Climate Hike?

 Absolutely not!
-This is a tour, not a race.
-Climate Hike is great for new hikers and seasoned hikers.
+This is a beautiful and educational tour, not a race.
+Climate Hike is great for new and seasoned hikers.
 To have the best possible experience, it is important that you train for hiking.
 We'll provide you with training tips and a packing list to make sure you have the right gear for the trail.

 What is the hiking group size each day?